cepthomas/SublimeBagOfTricks/README.md

 Accumulated notes that will probably eventually go away.

+## Naming
+- In general `line` refers to editor lines and is 1-based. `row` refers to buffer contents as an array and is 0-based.
+- Collections, variables, functions, etc use:
+  - `persisted` is the json compatible file format.
+  - `visual` is the way ST API handles elements.
+  - `internal` is the plugin format.
+- Commands can't end with `<underscore numeral>` e.g. `my_cmd_1` should be `stpt_cmd1`.
+- There is magic naming for Commands and InputHandlers to support mapping to the menu and key maps. e.g. a command like `big_brown_dog` is mapped to a handler named 'BigBrowwnDogCommand()'.

 ## Misc Notes
-- In general `line` refers to editor lines and is 1-based. `row` refers to buffer contents as an array and is 0-based.
 - `package-metadata.json` is used for package management so remove it while developing/debugging plugins because PackageControl will delete the entire package.
-- Commands can't end with `_numeral` e.g. `my_cmd_1` should be `stpt_cmd1`.
-- There is magic naming for Commands and InputHandlers to support mapping to the menu and key maps. e.g. a command like `big_brown_dog` is mapped to a handler named 'BigBrowwnDogCommand()'.
 - There's lots of good plugin examples in `Packages\Default`.
 - If you pass a dict as value in View.settings().set(name, value), it seems that the dict key must be a string.